Strong error bounds for the convergence to its mean field limit for systems of interacting neurons in a diffusive scaling: Introduction

 \subsection{Notation}

-In what follows, $C$ and $K$ denote arbitrary positive constants whose values can change from line to line in an equation.
-We write $C_\theta$ and $K_\theta$ if the constants depend on some parameter $\theta.$ We write $C(\r_+,\r)$ for the space of continuous functions from $\r_+$ to $\r ,$ $C^k_b(\R , \R_+ )$ for the space of all bounded continuous functions from $ \R $ to $\R_+$ being $k$ times differentiable with bounded derivatives up to order $k,$ and finally $ \r^{\N} $ for the space of all functions from $ \N $ to $ \r.$
+In what follows, $C$ denotes an arbitrary positive constant whose values can change from line to line in an equation.
+We write $C_t$ if the constant depends on time $t .$ We write $C(\r_+,\r)$ for the space of continuous functions from $\r_+$ to $\r ,$ $C^k_b(\R , \R_+ )$ for the space of all bounded continuous functions from $ \R $ to $\R_+$ being $k$ times differentiable with bounded derivatives up to order $k,$ and finally $ \r^{\N} $ for the space of all functions from $ \N $ to $ \r.$

 Finally, to ease notation, we shall write $ \bar f (x) = \sum_{i=1}^N f( x^i ), $ for any $x = (x^1, \ldots, x^N) \in \R^N.$ We will also frequently use the notation $ [s] = \max \{ n \in \N : n \le s \} $ for the integer part of a positive real number $s \in \R_+.$